tim-speed/flexdiffuse/README.md

 ## Future Work

-- Threshold adjustment slider vs using the avg
+- Make mapping and parameter decisions by identifying major image classes.
+    Investigating potential for a more automated solution where the user can just set a single guidance multiplier.
+- Intersecting features of multiple images on prompt embeddings.
 - Support for negative prompts
-- Intersecting features of multiple images on prompt embeddings.
 - Integrate Textual Inversion in an easy to use way
 - Dissect BLIP and StableDiffusion training, and build an algorithm or model that can order CLIP image embeddings to be usable by Stable Diffusion.